 Visitors are welcome to visit the church and museum, there is no entry fee.

 The church serves the congregation by having a daily mass at 6 AM and 6 PM.
 Saturday Mass is every 6 PM, and Sunday Mass is held many times at different hours.
 As for the museum, visitors can come on every day from 10 AM to 4 PM, except Monday since the museum is closed.

 |Daily Mass||06:00 – 18:00 WIB|

 |Sunday Mass||06:00, 07:30, 09:00, 11:00, 17:00, 19:00|

-Nearby Attraction: A Tour To The Biggest Religious Site, Istiqlal Mosque.
+Nearby Attraction: Guide To Explore To The Biggest Religious Site, Istiqlal Mosque.

 How To Get To Jakarta Cathedral

-The Roman Catholic church is located in Katedral street No.7B, Ps.
+The Roman Catholic church location is in Katedral street No.7B, Ps.
 Baru, Sawah Besar, Central Jakarta, Daerah Khusus Ibukota Jakarta 10710.